d4g33z/kantoo-devkit/README.md

 ## How To Use it ##

 It's a python script.
 Run it to get some uninformative output.
+Please note that the`DOCKERFILE` variable comes set to `None.` Set it to `/entropy/bin/create_repo.sh` to run the process.

 ```commandline
 # python createrepo.py